Information Disclosure Based on the TCFD Recommendations

 Scope:

-Real Estate Revitalization Business, Real Estate Service Business, Hotel and Tourism Business
+Real Estate Revitalization Business, Real Estate Service Business, Hotel and Tourism Business, Other Business (Overseas Development Business and Construction Business)

 Impact: